-Dr. Melissa Elliott is a talented and caring dentist located in Fallston, MD.
-She offers dental implants to her patients with missing or damaged teeth.
-Even though many options are available, she will recommend teeth implants because they are the number one tooth replacement option.
+Dr. Teddy Umo offers dental implants to his patients with missing or damaged teeth.
+Even though many options are available, he will recommend teeth implants because they are the number one tooth replacement option.

 They are better for your health and are the most natural solution.
 If you are considering an implant-supported prosthesis to replace your teeth, it is important to understand the process to make an informed decision.